-In the event that the Operator or Audit Company wishes to conduct any Offsite Auditing, a proposal shall be proposed to the NFPB, including a risk assessment conducted in line with internationally recognised practices on risk assessments.
+In special circumstances, for example war, the Operator and Audit Company may wish to proposal shall be proposed to the NFPB, including a risk assessment conducted in line with internationally recognised practices on risk assessments.
 The NFPB shall consider and either approve or deny any such proposal, bearing in mind the special circumstances and risk assessment.